OleinikovasV/CrypticSWISH/README.md

 3. Other useful scripts for analysis (TBA)

 References:

 [1]. pubs.acs.org/doi/abs/10.1021/jacs.6b05425

+N.B.
 Consider all scripts under development.
 Please, inform of any issues.
+Thank you!